Dual Diagnosis Program in Arizona

 What is a Dual Diagnosis?

-Having both a substance problem and a mental disorder.
-These circumstances happen frequently.
-And can sometimes be referred to as “co-occurring conditions (disorders).
-Specifically, drug and alcohol issues are subject to occur with Symptoms such as:
+Many individuals turn to substances as a means of masking problems with mental health, be it memories of trauma or a persistent low mood.
+These circumstances happen frequently, and can sometimes be referred to as “co-occurring conditions.”
+Specifically, drug and alcohol issues are subject to occur with symptoms of:

-Both mental illness and addiction affect the way the brain receives and responds to information.
-In some cases, addiction happens first it can contribute to mental disorders like depression or anxiety.
-These people may use substances like alcohol or drugs to alleviate the symptoms associated with mental illness.
+Mental health conditions sometimes occur first, but sometimes the substance abuse occurs first.
+Both mental health conditions and addiction affect the way the brain receives and responds to information.
+In some cases, addiction happens first but contributes to the onset of conditions like clinical depression.
+These people may use substances like alcohol to alleviate the symptoms of the conditions, leading to a potentially dangerous cycle of addiction.

 Types of Co-occurring Disorders